webpro/dyson/README.md

 ## Configuration

-Configuration happens by simple objects.
-Here's a complete service configuration file:
+Configuration of endpoints happens by simple objects:

-    module.exports = {
+    {
         path: '/user/:id',
         template: {
             id: function(params) {
                 return params.id;
             },
-            name: generator.name
+            name: g.name,
+            address: {
+            	zip: g.zipUS,
+            	city: g.city
             }
         }

-That's all.
-A request to `/user/412` would return:

-    {
-        "id": 412,
-        "name": "John"
     }

 The `path` string is the usual argument provided to [Express](http://expressjs.com/api.html#app.VERB), as in `app.get(path, callback);`.

-The `template` object is a hash of values that behave in the following way:
+The `template` object is a hash of values behaving in the following way:

-* function: the function will be invoked
-    * with arguments _(params, query)_
+* function: the function will be invoked with arguments _(params, query)_
-    * in context of config instance object (created from template as prototype)
+* string, boolean, number, array: returned as-is
 * object: will be recursively iterated
-* anything else will be returned as-is (e.g. string, boolean, number, array)

 ## Generators